City of Lewisville

 RAYO Planning will lead the public engagement process focused on Lewisville's Latine and Hispanic communities.
 RAYO Planning helps communities create more equitable places by fighting for environmental, housing, and economic justice.

-Timeline item 1 - active
+Timeline item 1 - complete

 Project Initiation